Chapter 5 - Playing the Game

 • INTELLECT and PERCEPTION rolls grant Mental Success Points

-• MANA rolls grant MANA (or Mystical) Success Points
+• MANA rolls grant Mystical Success Points

-Success points are discussed more in Advancement
+Success points are discussed more in Advancement.

 Actions